 This document is an excerpt from the EUR-Lex website

-The concept of the precautionary principle was first set out in a European Commission communication adopted in February 2000 in which it defined the concept and envisaged how it would be applied.
+The concept of the precautionary principle was first set out in a European Commission communication adopted in February 2000, which defined the concept and envisaged how it would be applied.

-The precautionary principle may only be invoked in the event of a potential risk and can never justify arbitrary decisions.
+The precautionary principle may only be invoked if there is a potential risk and may not be used to justify arbitrary decisions.

-The EU’s regulatory framework for chemicals (Regulation (EC) N 1907/EC - known as REACH) is based on the precautionary principle, as is its general regulation on food law (Regulation (EC) N 178/2002)).
+Examples of where the EU has applied the precautionary principle include its regulatory framework for chemicals (Regulation (EC) No 1907/2006 — known as REACH) and the general regulation on food law (Regulation (EC) No 178/2002).